sbcshop/3.2_Touchsy_ESP-32_Capacitive_Software/README.md

    - At this step you are all set to test codes, for easy getting started we have provided various demo [example codes](https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/tree/main/examples) in github which you can download and try.
    - Open one example code in Arduino and make sure you have selected correct board with suitable com port, click on upload button to transfer code on ESP32 of Touchsy.
      <img src="https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/blob/main/images/upload_process.gif">
-   - If you plan to use display related code then follow below image steps to create header file inside main code, for demonstration we have shown how to use custom fonts
+   - If you plan to use display related code with any custom header files then follow below image steps to create header file inside main code, for demonstration we have shown how to use custom fonts.
+To make your task easy already we have added inside code folder, so this step not need when you download complete github.

      <img src="https://github.com/sbcshop/3.2_Touchsy_ESP-32_Capacitive_Software/blob/main/images/headerFile_add.gif">